cassied22/AC215_Dashers/src/ml-pipeline/README.md

 # Automated Data Processing, Model Training and Machine Learning Pipeline  in github action
 We have set up the CI/CD pipeline to automate the machine learning workflow in github action.
-Workflow file[../../.github/workflows/ml-pipeline.yml])
+[Workflow file](../../.github/workflows/ml-pipeline.yml)

 To run Machine Learning Pipelines on updates to the codebase, add the following to code commit comment to the `main` branch:
 * Add `/run-ml-pipeline` to the commit message to run the entire ML pipeline